aSouchereau/vaultwarden-backup-gfs/README.md

 Simple automatic Vaultwarden backups using the [Grandfather-Father-Son](https://www.backblaze.com/blog/better-backup-practices-what-is-the-grandfather-father-son-approach/)  approach.

-** This image currently only supports sqlite installations of Vaultwarden.
+** This image currently only supports sqlite and mysql/mariadb installations of Vaultwarden.

 ** This is a 3rd party project created independently by a user of Vaultwarden and is not associated with [Vaultwarden](https://github.com/dani-garcia/vaultwarden), [Bitwarden](https://github.com/bitwarden), or Bitwarden Inc.